cspablocortez/Arrow/pages/devlog.md

 ## 2024-09-04

+(23:27) I have finished adding support for publishing with `make publish`.
+I'm thinki

-(22:57) I'm working on setting up the sub url.
+(22:57) I'm working on setting up the sub url -- This still needs fixing.

 (21:17) By default, wruby parses code blocks surrounded by tildes since it relies on pandoc.
 I've become accustomed to the Jekyll